 Shamelessly nicked from the Tackleford Wikia

 I think it's about time that New TT had a thread for the works of John Allison!
-The complex tapestry of Tackleford can be found HERE, new hotness Steeple can be found HERE, new sideprojects can be found HERE, and his print comics can be found on Comixology HERE.
+The complex tapestry of Tackleford can be found HERE, new hotness Steeple can be found HERE, his digital versions of print comics can be found on Comixology HERE, and PDFs of now-offline webcomics can be found on Gumroad HERE.
 And you can discuss any and all of it HERE, in this thread!

 Who is John Allison and what does he do?